Here for a Good Time (song): Live

-George uses this as the lead song for the Here for a Good Time tour.
+George used this as the lead song for the Here for a Good Time tour.

 Critical reception

 Billy Dukes of Taste of Country rated the song four stars out of five, saying that its "uptempo shuffle fits right in with what Strait has done musically over the last five years."

 Chart performance

 "Here for a Good Time" debuted at number 29 on the Hot Country Songs charts, making the second-highest debut of his career.
 It became Strait's 84th Top 10 single on the country chart in September 2011.
 It peaked at number 2 for the chart week of October 29, behind Blake Shelton's "God Gave Me You."